ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds with the Gender Type Code for the Gender Type deleted successfully
 1. In case of Exceptions, system triggers relevant error messages.

-#### C. Check the existence of a Gender in Master DB
+#### C. Check the existence of a Gender in Master Database

-On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master DB as per the below listed steps
+On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master Database as per the below listed steps
 1. Validates if the request contains the following input parameters
    * Gender Name - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.